 Page One of a new book.
-A fresh start.
-A different perspective.
+A fresh start and a different perspective.
 These things, and many more, are what a New Year is all about.
 We have an opportunity to shake off the dirt, shut the door, close the gate on the old year and all the good, bad and indifferent that it brought with it.
-We take the lessons we learned into the next chapter of our life, build on them and brace ourselves for the new ones.
+It is time to take the lessons we learned into the next chapter of our life, build on them and brace ourselves for the new ones.

 In doing so, I discovered that my body could not keep up with my self-inflicted demands.
 After living a life where I seldom got sick, my body crashed and burned three times since October.
 The first time it took a week to recoup.
-The second time, two weeks.
-The third, three weeks.
+On the second time, two weeks.
+And then, the third round took three weeks.
 When I recognized the cycle, I decided I wasn’t up for a fourth time, and four weeks of recovery.
 My farm, my home, my jobs – all would suffer greatly.